ksawery29/local-chat/README.md

 ## Local Chat
-Chat with gemini locally, without internet access.
+Chat with gemini locally, without needing an internet connection using `window.ai`.

 ## Instructions
 1. **Set your browser language to `English US`**